 Have you seen the Netflix series Dirty Money?
-If you have, we bet you assumed it’s based on a true story, keeping in mind the materialistic world we live in.
+If you have, we bet you assumed it’s based on a true story.

 Isn’t that shocking?

 Clearly, money is still a taboo topic that we avoid to talk about, even with our friends and family.
-So, it’s essential to educate ourselves about finance and go through the latest personal finance statistics.
+That’s why we decided to look up the latest personal finance statistics.

 Not knowing how to deal with personal finances can be a source of stress and anxiety and lead to bankruptcy issues.
 That’s why securing financial stability is key to living a balanced life.

 We can get a better insight into the most effective ways of handling our finances through the latest personal budgeting statistics.

 And once we’re aware of the average debt by age, average household debt, and similar fun financial facts, we can actually learn how to deal with our personal finances.

 1. On average, Asian-Americans earn $81,331 annually – way higher than other ethnic groups.